openhwgroup/cvw/wally-pipelined/src/cache/dcache_ptw_interaction_README.txt

 Type 3a is a memory operation with a DTLB miss.
 The Dcache enters a special set of states designed to handle the page table walker (HTPW).
-Secondly the HPTW takes control over the LSU via a set of multiplexors in the LSU Arbiter, driving the Dcache with addresses into the page table.
+Secondly the HPTW takes control over the LSU via a set of multiplexors in the LSU Arbiter, driving the Dcache with addresses of the page table.
 Interally to the HPTW an FSM checks each node of the Page Table and eventually signals either a TLB write or a TLB Fault.
 In Type 3a the DTLB is written with the leaf page table entry and returns control of the Dcache back to the IEU.
 Now the Dcache finishes